What is the money raised for?

 Why haven’t you given out all the money you have raised already?

-From our experience previously, applications keep coming in for help for 12 to 18 months after the flood.
+From our experience previously, people may require support up to two years after the flood.
 Some people who are insured think they will be alright, but once they get back in their homes and start to replace items, they often realise their insurance is inadequate and we have to be able to help them when that need arises.
 Some people really do need help but feel that by applying they are asking for charity.
 With encouragement, they do eventually apply.

 Has everyone who needs help applied already?